naeemullah/AzureMLWorkshop/Challenge01.B.md

 #### Make shorter the time of your end-to end AutoML parent training

-Just for time sake when working on the workshop or demos where time is limited, in order to run a shorter end-to-end AutoML training (parent run) you can limit the number of algorithms to try by AutoML and even the number of iterations with the following parameters in the AutoMLConfig class:
+Just the sake of time, when working on this workshop or demos where time is limited, in order to run a shorter end-to-end AutoML training (parent run) you can limit the number of algorithms to try with AutoML and even the number of iterations with the following parameters in the AutoMLConfig class:

 * `whitelist_models` parameter (Use only certain algorithms such as `LightGBM`, `LogisticRegression`, etc.)
 * `iterations` parameter (number of child runs to perform, i.e. `1` or `2`)